AdobeDocs/audience-manager.it-IT/help/using/integration/integration-other-solutions/audience-management-module.md

 >[!NOTE]
 >
->Le variabili inviate ad Audience Manager utilizzano [!DNL Analytics] i prefissi speciali. È necessario comprendere e prendere in considerazione questi prefissi al momento della creazione delle caratteristiche di Audience Manager.
-Per ulteriori informazioni su questi prefissi, consultate [Prefisso requisiti per variabili chiave](../../features/traits/trait-variable-prefixes.md).
+>The variables sent to Audience Manager from [!DNL Analytics] use special prefixes. È necessario comprendere e prendere in considerazione questi prefissi al momento della creazione delle caratteristiche di Audience Manager.
+For more information on these prefixes, see [Prefix Requirements for Key Variables](../../features/traits/trait-variable-prefixes.md).